Skip to content

 What Data Do You Store?

-The WooCommerce Extension stores information of all the incoming or outgoing connections.
+The WooCommerce Extension stores information on all the incoming or outgoing connections.
 Everything else is transferred as soon as possible from/to Zapier.
 The data is temporarily stored in memory and/or in a WordPress temporary table.

 What Data Do You Collect?

-The WooCommerce Extension designed to collect and send (or receive) supported Resources data to (or from) the Zapier service.
+The WooCommerce Extension is designed to collect and send (or receive) supported Resources data to (or from) the Zapier service.
 You can see all the data in the Field Definitions tables.

 What Data Do You Share?